GhostScissors/Fort-Tracker/README.md

 ## Fort-Tracker

-A ini tracker for Fortnite
+An ini tracker for Fortnite